webdingens/penalty-box-math/Readme.md

 - check if input only has correct character e.g. matches either regex of
   - \d{0,1} : \d{2}
   - [:\d]{3,4}
-- Add better responses / brighter button
 - show instructions after switching the mode
   - move the input field help from the help overlay to the mode overlay
 - add error tracking (correctness of input)
-- add highscores
+- add highscores (same as statistics?)
 - Stopwatch: add probability settings option (0-100% only one penalty, rest two penalties) Input how?
 - make page work offline, add serviceworker